KimJongNot/TextNormalization/README.md

 * ilang -> hilang
 * maem -> makan

+Parameters used based on Hardiana's thesis, which are window size, vector size, epoch.
+Additional parameters are t1, t2, t3.
+* t1 : how many candidates to generate from model
+* t2 : minimum similarity score based on cosine similary
+* t3 : minimum similarity score based on Jaro-winkler and Leveinshten

 ### Additional notes
 * The word2Vec model is better to normalize frequent words and is part of the corpus.